wareya/gammakit/readme.md

 - make keys() iterate over dict/set elements in insertion order
 - make sure format_val does the same as the above
 - forbid if-else inside an if condition's block with no enclosing braces
-- "finalize" command for generators so that the next yield acts like a return instead of a yield
 - extend number type to "64-bit signed int or 64-bit float" rather than just "64-bit float"

 MAYBE (metaprogramming):
 - give the runtime control over interpreters of its own; runtime panics will invalidate interpreters
-- investigate feasibility of grammar, parser, and compiler hooks
+- investigate feasibility of compiler hooks

 # Other